thomasarmel/qkd_kme_server/README.md

 > *This route should be called by the master SAE*

 > By default, only one key is requested (empty request body).
 You can
-> request multiple keys by specifying the `number` field in the request body
+> request multiple keys by specifying the `number` field in the JSON request
+> body
 > (**max 10**):
 > ```json
 > {